prashyen/Fanlinc/docs/sprint3/sprint3.md

 We set priorities for the sprint and divided tasks among ourselves as outlined below.
 Furthermore, stories were added to Jira, divided into tasks and assigned equally to all team members.

 ## User stories to be completed in Sprint 3
-* TEAM-4:Join Fandoms
+* TEAM-4: Join Fandoms
     * Implement Join Fandom Functionality                                                  [Assigned to Tahasun Tarannum]
-* TEAM-7:View Profiles
+* TEAM-7: View Profiles
     * Create Sidebar Component                                                             [Assigned to Aamir Haroon]
-* TEAM-12:Filter Posts
+* TEAM-12: Filter Posts
     * Add filter functionality to post feed component                                      [Assigned to Carl Alvares]
     * Update feed to filter to logged in user's type and level by default                  [Assigned to Abel Debalkew]
 * TEAM-49: Test Application